 Bror Boije

-Functional elegance.
-Bror Boije is part of Swedish furniture history.
 His breakthrough came in the 1970s with his tubular steel armchair Wing.
-Since then he has designed furniture that has attracted a good deal of attention, some for international furniture producers and many for Swedese, of which some have become collectors' items that are sold at auctions.
+Since then he has designed furniture that has attracted a good deal of attention, some for international producers and many for Swedese, of which some have become collectors’ items.